tomara-x/lapis/README.md

 <p>

 - the optional loop point argument of wavech and wavech_at can be specified as a number or omitted (or as `Some(n)`)
-- the `remove` method removes the channel but doesn't return a vec
+- the `remove_channel` method removes the channel but doesn't return a vec
 - the `channel` method returns a cloned vec
 - output from methods `channels` and `len` is cast as f64
 - `is_empty`, `channel_mut`, `write_wav16`, `write_wav32`, `load_slice`, `load_slice_track` aren't implemented
-- methods on `Wave`s can only be called on a stored variable. so you can't say `Wave::zero(2,44100,1).channel(0)` for example. you have to assign the wave to a variable then call the method on that variable
+- methods (other than filter/filter_latency) can only be called on a stored variable. so you can't say `Wave::zero(2,44100,1).channel(0)` for example. you have to assign the wave to a variable then call the method on that variable
-- it's actually an Arc<Wave>, methods are called using Arc::make_mut.
+- what's stored in variables is an `Arc<Wave>`. editing methods are called using `Arc::make_mut`, cloning the wave if more than one referece exists. or they can be prefixed with `unsafe_` (e.g. `wave.unsafe_set(...)`) to avoid that (but should you?)
-- can't be cloned
+- `clone` clones the arc, not the wave

 </p>
 </details>